psych252/psych252book/README.md

 This book contains the RMarkdown notes for the 2018/2019 version of the course.

-If you have any questions about the notes, please feel free to reach out to me at [gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu).
+If you have any questions about the notes, please feel free to contact me at [gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu).